DerwenAI/strwythura/README.md

 videos, open source projects, plus a bibliography of recommended books for further study.

-Data and content used in this tutorial focuses on a particular domain
+The data and content used in this tutorial focus on a particular domain
 context:
-_+40-year research study which found that replacing processed red meat with healthier foods could help reduce the risk of dementia._
+_a +40-year research study which found that replacing processed red meat with healthier foods could help reduce the risk of dementia._

 Structured data includes details about the researchers and